About Your Credit Score

-Before lenders make the decision to give you a loan, they want to know if you're willing and able to pay back that mortgage.
-To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to lend you money, they need to know that you are willing and able to pay back that loan.
+To assess your ability to repay, they assess your income and debt ratio.
+To calculate your willingness to pay back the mortgage loan, they look at your credit score.

-The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (high risk) to 850 (low risk).
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score is calculated from the good and the bad of your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score comes from the good and the bad in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
+Reliance Mortgage Service, Inc can answer your questions about credit reporting.
 Give us a call at 562 320-0510.